Fulop-Krisztian/netconfigs/Cisco/IPv6/IPv6.md

+---
-# IPv6 configuration on Cisco routers
+title: IPv6 configuration on Cisco routers
-#basic #ipv6
+tags:
+  - basic
+  - ipv6
+---
 Terminology, general knowledge
 ---
 - It's got more features and mostly works differently from IPv4, it's not just a larger address space.